When we talk about stretching, mobility and flexibility, the terminology can get real confusing, real quick.

 In the most basic terms, you just need to add some simple movements where you are actively moving towards your end range of motion.

-This video below from my mobility hero, Hunter Fitness, demonstrates (more succinctly than I could ever hope to) exactly what I mean.
+This video below from one of my mobility heroes, Hunter Fitness, demonstrates (more succinctly than I could ever hope to) exactly what I mean.

 First, he demonstrates passive flexibility in his hamstrings in his forward fold.
 He can easily get his head to his knee using the floor and gravity to assist (that’s his passive range of motion).
 Then he shows an exercise he is using to try and improve his active range of motion (mobility).